coinbase/waas-sdk-react-native/README.md

 > To run the example app, populate, or replace, this file with the Cloud API Key file provided to you
 > by Coinbase.

+### Running in Proxy-Mode (recommended)

+To run the example app using `proxy-mode`:

+1. Ensure the proxy server is correctly set up and active at the designated endpoint.
+The default endpoint is `localhost:8091`.
+2. If your proxy server endpoint differs from the default, update the `proxyUrl` in the `config.json` file accordingly.
+3. On app startup, choose `Proxy Mode` from the Mode Selection screen.

+### Running in Direct-Mode (not recommended)

+To run the example app using `direct-mode`:

+1. Populate the `.coinbase_cloud_api_key.json` file with your personal API credentials.
+2. On app startup, select `Direct Mode` from the Mode Selection screen.

 ### iOS
 Ensure you have XCode open and run the following from the root directory of the repository: